MicrosoftDocs/memdocs/sccm/mdm/deploy-use/create-exchange-activesync-profiles.md

          This option is available only if you chose **Certificates** under **Authentication method**.

-    -   **Use S/MIME** (for iOS devices only).
+    -   **Use S/MIME**.
 Send outgoing email by using S/MIME encryption.
+This option is applicable to iOS devices only.
 Choose from the following options:

     	-   **Encryption certificates**.
 Choose **Select** and then choose a certificate to use for encryption.
-This option is applicable to iOS devices only.
 You can choose only a PFX certificate to use as an encryption certificate.

 		If you choose both an encryption certificate and a signing certificate, these must both be in PFX format.